 - It is a music concert hall.
 It opened in 1894 and was, with the Eaton Auditorium, the only 2 places to listen to a classical music concert in Toronto before 1982.
 That’s when the owners of Massey Hall opened Roy Thomson Hall south of King Street (next to the Royal Alexandra theatre we just mentioned.

 - This theater is named after Hart Massey who wanted a theater where you could enjoy a large non-religious choir.
-He did not want concert hall only for the rich, or that would be very large to maximize profits.
-He wanted a modest size place to attract music lovers of all social classes.
+He did not want a concert hall only for the rich, or that would be very large to maximize profits.
+Indeed, he wanted a modest size place to attract music lovers of all social classes.

 - Elgin and Winter Garden Theatre Center

-- The Elgin and Winter Garden Theater is a 2-balcony theater that features musicals, movie premieres and concerts.
-The Toronto International Film Festival (TIFF) uses this place among its theaters every year.
+- The Elgin and Winter Garden Theater is a 2-balcony theater that features musicals, movie premieres, and concerts.
+As a matter of fact, the Toronto International Film Festival (TIFF) uses this place among its theaters every year.

 - They are actually 2 theaters here, one above the other.
 This style of double theater is called the Edwardian style.
 It is the last such Edwardian theater to survive the world.

 - The Elgin Theater is at street level while the Winter Garden Theater is 7 stories higher.
 Marcus Loew’s opened them in 1913 to present vaudeville shows, as well as silent films.
 In 1928, the Elgin was converted to accommodate sound for the new “talking” films.
 The Winter Garden closed for about 60 years.

 - In 1969, Famous Players, a Canadian cinema chain, purchased the Elgin, and later sold it in 1981 to the Ontario Heritage Foundation.
 It introduced the musical Cats to Toronto here.
 After two years of complete renovations, the two theaters reopened in 1989.